 4. Goals are Gone, Conversion Events Are In

 If you use goals to measure events, sales, page views, or funnel performance, this has all changed in Google Analytics 4.
-Now, instead of creating a goal, you will need to tag specific events as a goal for reporting.
+Now, instead of creating a goal, you will need to tag specific events as a conversion for reporting.
 Thankfully, Google Analytics 4 lets you create up to 30 types of conversion events per property, but this will require setup on your part.